 c) State of waiting for capability negotiation response: after the STA receives the random access response information and the allocated CCH, the STA sends the capability negotiation request frame and transits to the state of waiting for capability negotiation response.

-- Connecting state: service running state, in which, reserved resources are allocated to users to apply for resources by taking uplink ACK resources in downlink services; response stream can be changed and request can be deleted; STA can transit to sleep state after receiving the sleep request; the user can quit the network after receiving the quit network frame and return to the initial state.
+- Connecting state (MAC_CONNECTED): service running state, in which, reserved resources are allocated to users to apply for resources by taking uplink ACK resources in downlink services; service stream management: modification and deletion; STA can enter sleep state (MAC_INACTIVE) after receiving the sleep request; the user can quit the network after receiving the quit network frame and return to the initial state.

-- Idle state: when the STA is not accessed to any connection, it enters the idle state; at this time, it can enter sleep mode, and it has the ability to be woke up immediately;
+- Idle state(MAC_IDLE): when the STA is not accessed to any connection, it enters the idle state; at this time, it can enter sleep state (MAC_INACTIVE), and it has the ability to be woke up immediately;

 State transition conditions see Table 1.